 5. Milk pan or mini frying pan

 A dinky pan might not, at first consideration, seem particularly handy, but stick with us.
 Small milk pans or little frying pans are some of our most-used kitchen items.
 Saving the need for getting out a bigger frying pan that might not be necessary, they’re perfect for whipping up steak sauces and flavored melted butters, boiling or frying single eggs or reheating leftovers.
 For this reason, they're also handy for those who might live alone.
 And then, of course, there’s their original purpose—heating up milk.
 These pint-sized pans are, in fact, a great receptacle for making an evening hot chocolate or milky breakfast coffee.
-And because of their smaller size, milk pans are also ideal for use on the portable induction hobs, too.
+And because of their smaller size, milk pans are also ideal for use on the best portable induction hobs, too.

 Best for making: Sauces, reheating leftovers, boiled eggs, milk-based drinks